nricciardi/diagram/src/representation/unified_representation_proposals.md

 >   - To be defined if 1 and 2 fail

 Why could 2. be a good trade-off?
-- We keep the advantages of using tensors for everything but text
+- We keep the advantages of using tensors for everything except text
   - Everything on GPU both in extractor and in transducer
 - We add the advantages of JSON for managing text
 - Easy to implement (we just need two attributes in the `UnifiedDiagramRepresentation` class)